FierceEagle/fierceeagle.github.io/index.md

 Lastly, a fact that might at least bias the result is skewed data collection.
 In the original data set, a higher number of Tesco stores from which the data was collected was situated north of the Thames.
 This introduces a bias towards the more ethnically diverse areas of northern London and its urban core.
 However here the question might still stand, if this is a cause or an effect based on Tesco Modi operandi, or might even have another causes.

 ### So We Meet Again Mr. Snow

-Today is the day when the snake catches its tail.
+Today is the day the snake catches its tail.
 During the [1854 Cholera epidemic](https://en.wikipedia.org/wiki/1854_Broad_Street_cholera_outbreak) in London, the researcher John Snow applied techniques of data collection, [visualisation](https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Snow-cholera-map-1.jpg/1280px-Snow-cholera-map-1.jpg) and analysis to halt the spread of the virus.
 Thanks to his research, he became both one of the precursors of modern epidemiologists and the avant-garde of data science.
 Today, we feel honoured in that we can say that we are back at the beginning, *analysing water consumption in London during a pandemic*.